sillelien/s3-conf/README.md

 This image provides a container that will download all your secure environment variables from one of your S3 buckets and then put it into a shared volume.
 The other containers then just map to that volume, source the script and then run their applications as a non-root user.

+It also avoids you checking in environment variables containing keys to Github by accident.
+Just deploy this as a stack manually with the Tutum button and let it get them from AWS instead.

 1. Create an S3 bucket
 2. Add files for each environment and call them <deploy-env>-env.sh
 3. Add the keys